falcon-infra/falconfs/rpm/README.md

 # Build falconfs

 Build falconfs as well as corresponding dependencies.
-Notice: the path of third-party libraries should be the same to FALCON_INSTALL_DIR, otherwise they cann't be found after users installing rpm package.
+Notice: the path of third-party libraries should be the same to FALCONFS_INSTALL_DIR, otherwise they cann't be found after users installing rpm package.

 For example, on OpenEuler 22.03,